genelet/molecule/README.md

 ### Please also check the READMEs for two sub packages:

-- How to auto generate a simple molecule from database: [rdb](https://github.com/genelet/molecule/tree/master/rdb)
+- Ho auto generate a simple molecule from database: [rdb](https://github.com/genelet/molecule/tree/master/rdb).
+This is a good starting point for first-time users.
 - Molecule's GOLANG structs could be prepresented by protobuf: [gometa](https://github.com/genelet/molecule/tree/master/gometa)